liuyi5289/andriod-ijkplayer-sample/README.md

-# andriod-ijkplayer-samlpe
+# andriod-ijkplayer-sample
-the ijkplayer's sample for andorid
+the ijkplayer's sample for android